Using the catalogue

 Some Maps and Pictures collection materials have not been fully catalogued and will require staff assistance to access.
 Contact our Ask a Librarian service with details of what sort of material you are looking for and we can advise you further.

-You will need a Library card to use special collections materials.
-Applying for a free Library card allows you to request collection items to use in the Library, and provides access to a wide range of eResources from home.
+You will need to create a National Library account to request special collections materials.
+Creating a Library account allows you to request collection items from the catalogue to use in the Library, and provides you with access to a wide range of eResources from home.
+You will be issued with a National Library card when you first visit to view collection material in the Reading Room.

-To request material to view in the Library use your Library card to log into the online catalogue, go to the catalogue record of an item you wish to use and on the "In the Library" tab at the bottom of the record click on the "Request this" button.
+To request material to view in the Library log-in to your account via the online catalogue, go to the catalogue record of an item you wish to use and on the click on the "SELECT" button at the bottom of the record.
 The "Collect from" statement on the catalogue record shows which materials will be delivered to the Special Collections Reading Room.
+If the "SELECT" is replaced with "IN USE" it means the item is currently on hold for another reader.

 Most guides are available online linked from the catalogue record while others can be viewed in the Special Collections Reading Room.